How to Wash Jeans

 How to Wash Jeans Without Shrinking

 To wash jeans without shrinking you must simply avoid using heat to wash or dry your denim.
-Use the washing machine on the cold water setting and avoid using the dryer to dry your jeans in order to wash them without shrinking.
+Use the washing machine on the cold water setting and avoid using the dryer with tumble dry to dry your jeans in order to wash them without shrinking.

 How Often to Wash Jeans